gaurav-js-dev/design-patterns-practice/Strategy/README.md

 - These strategies are all going to have some sort of base class.
 We will create a base class called ListStrategy.Now, this class is supposed to be abstract, but we're going to define the interface, that markdown strategy and HTML strategy both is used.

+- Below are three things that we need to add.

+  1.We need to make a start method and this is going to take a buffer argument where we actually add things.

+  2.We're going to have an end of method also taking the buffer argument.
+  3.We're also going to have an add list item method.Here we need the buffer, but we also need the text of the item that we're adding.

 ```javascript
 class ListStrategy {
   start(buffer) {}